synrais/ArduinoOBI-Auto-RP2040/BYTE_REFERENCE.md

 Universal constant across all new-family batteries.
 Old-family batteries tested (BL1815N type 2, BL1840 no-B) use `0x50` — completely different BMS.
 **[CONFIRMED]** Charger does NOT validate this byte — tested with `0x02`, charger accepted.
-Set to `0xF1` during repair to maintain correct frame identity.
+Only written during repair if byte 0 = `0x00` — set to `0xF1`.
+Otherwise left unchanged.

 ---